MEENA155/Circulate-the-values-of-N-variables/README.md

 ![OUTPUT](./CRC.png)

 ## Result:
-Thus the circulate the values of n variables are executed
+          Thus circulating the values of N variables using fusion concept is successfully executed.